njarecki/continuous-claude/README.md

 - `--notes-file`: Path to shared task notes file (default: `SHARED_TASK_NOTES.md`)
 - `--disable-commits`: Disable automatic git commits, PR creation, and merging (useful for testing)

+Any additional flags you provide that are not recognized by `continuous-claude` will be automatically forwarded to the underlying `claude` command.
+For example, you can pass `--allowedTools`, `--model`, or any other Claude Code CLI flags.

 ## 📝 Examples

 ```bash